Definition of Profit and Loss Accounting

 Importance of Profit and Loss Accounting

-Every Businessman and concerned stakeholders are interested in knowing the results of operations, i.e. whether business operations have earned profits or are incurring losses.
+Every Businessman and concerned stakeholders are interested in knowing the results of operations, i.e., whether business operations have earned profits or are incurring losses.
 Businesses measure and present their income performance with the help of a financial statement known as a profit and loss account.
-This account lists all the revenue sales, cost of goods sold, expenses and any other expenses generated by the company for the given period.
+This account lists all the revenue sales, cost of goods sold, expenses, and any other expenses generated by the company for the given period.
 The profit and loss account provides knowledge about the business income and expenses net, showing profit or loss.
 It helps the owner or management evaluate the business’s performance and provides a base for future performance forecasts and growth analyses.
-It also presents important information required by the banks in order to sanction loans.
-Profit and loss account elaborate various business activities, such as expenses and revenues, which are the most useful for risk assessment, cost trend analysis, and future income analysis.
+It also presents important information required by the banks to sanction loans.
+Profit and loss accounts elaborate various business activities, such as expenses and revenues, which are the most useful for risk assessment, cost trend analysis, and future income analysis.

 Advantages & Disadvantages of Profit and Loss Accounting